sireum/v2-website/website-sireum/src/main/rst/source/software.rst

   + for Mac and Linux: `sireum <http://update.sireum.org/dev/latest/sireum>`__
   + for Windows: `sireum.bat <http://update.sireum.org/dev/latest/sireum.bat>`__

-Download the Sireum script appropriate for your platform (gunzip the Sireum script if downloading the compressed version), and store it in a directory such as ``~/Applications/Sireum`` (or in Windows: ``C:\Sireum``).
+Download the Sireum script appropriate for your platform, and store it in a directory such as ``~/Applications/Sireum`` (or in Windows: ``C:\Sireum``).
 (Note that the path should not contain whitespaces, and in Windows, it is best to put it in a root drive because of
 `Windows' file path limit of 260 characters <http://msdn.microsoft.com/en-us/library/aa365247(VS.85).aspx#maxpath>`_.)
 Let's call this directory ``SIREUM_HOME``.
 The rest of the instructions below assume the command ``sireum`` to refer to ``SIREUM_HOME/sireum``